-Based on the official Star Trek Chronology, the series begins 10 years prior to the founding of the United Federation of Planets and 90 years after the events of Star Trek: First Contact (1996).
-Episode one takes place approximately 115 years prior to the start of Star Trek (1966) and 213 years before Star Trek: The Next Generation (1987).
+Based on the official Star Trek Chronology, the series begins ten years prior to the founding of the United Federation of Planets, and ninety years after the events of Star Trek: First Contact (1996).
+Episode one takes place approximately 115 years prior to the start of Star Trek (1966), and 213 years before Star Trek: The Next Generation (1987).

 Originally Jolene Blalock's character of T'Pol was supposed to be called T'Pau.
 This was the name of a character that appears in Star Trek: Amok Time (1967), an episode of Star Trek (1966) written by Theodore Sturgeon.
 They changed it at the last minute because if they used the character of T'Pau, they would have to pay royalties to Sturgeon's estate every time T'Pau was used, i.e. every episode of "Enterprise."
 Incidentally, the character of T'Pau later made an appearance in the three-part Vulcan renaissance story arc in season 4.

 Longtime Trek actor Vaughn Armstrong (famous for his many alien roles on various Trek series) appears here as a human for the first time.
 His character, Admiral Maxwell Forrest, is the commander-in-chief of the fledgling Starfleet.